siddkhera/TemporaryStopHostingsiddkhera.github.io/_posts/2022-10-03-solving-slitherlink-using-boolean-satisfiability.md

 We take the slitherlink grid as a .csv file where the numbers on the grid represent the numbers on the slitherlink grid and ''.' used to represent blank squares.
 This grid is then represented as a 2D grid in python: `squares`.

+The squares are given coordinates as shown, they are the standard way 2D grids are represented in code with indexing starting from 0.

+$$Square\ Coordinater: Square_{x,y} \to (x,y) \in \{0,...,rows - 1 \} \times \{0,...,cols-1 \}$$

+We will asign a unique ID to every line, they will act as variables for the CNF.
+These IDs will be integers but should be not thought of as numbers, they're simply variables.
+Using integers is far more convenient.
+In the above example we have used $$A\ and\ B$$, here we would be using non zero positive integers.

 The lines around the squares are represented as showns below.

 ```python